 But for something more filling, familiar or varied, these are the way to go:

+More in the mood for a breakfast sandwich?
 The newest edition to Kanazawa’s breakfast bistros is also the closest to us!
 Down the shopping promenade of Shintatemachi Street, just before you reach the temple, is Monet.
-Monet is owned and operated by the same as that of the locally famous Plat Home.
-The same quality of ingredients and thoughtfulness is in each dish here as well.
+Owned and operated by the same as that of the locally famous Plat Home, this shop uses the same quality of ingredients and thoughtfulness is in each dish here as well.

 Come for the Breakfast Plate or the Croque Monsieur, either alone or as a salad set.
 Stay for lunch!
-The mackerel sandwich is equally delicious.
+The mackerel sandwich for lunchtime is equally delicious.

 Breakfast Plate with Salad + Juice: 〜¥1300